Skip to main content

 By leveraging the impact and urgency exercise, you can effectively identify and prioritize high-impact, high-urgency actions that will drive meaningful progress in your automation journey.

-Here are four steps to help you effectively translate insights from your assessment (and optional impact and urgency exercise) into tangible steps for driving progress and growth in your automation journey.
+Here are three steps to help you effectively translate insights from your assessment (and optional impact and urgency exercise) into tangible steps for driving progress and growth in your automation journey.

 1. Craft Your Action Plan